 The Multi-PC Guide contains information on building the Second PC module or the Basic Serial Splitter module to allow multiple PCs to be used concurrently.
 If you are planning to run multiple PCs, it is strongly recommended that you complete and test the core Simulator modules first (Power, Interface, Sensors), before moving on to build the multiple PC modules.

-Please note that while advice and guidance is available, this is a Build-it-Yourself project.
-No pre-built hardware is available.Typical Simulator Installation
+Please note that this is a Build-it-Yourself project.
+No pre-built hardware is available.

+In view of the restrictions on ringing arising from COVID-19, there are currently no plans for further development of the Liverpool Simulator.

+Typical Simulator Installation

 The following diagram illustrates the general arrangement of a Simulator installation using a sensor aggregation hardware interface like the Liverpool Ringing Simulator.